jcppman/talks/promise-2016/slides.md

+class: center, middle
 # I PROMISE!

 In 2016, this is (almost) all you need to know about async in js.

+---

 # Agenda
+--

-- A Quick Review of JS Event Loooooop and the whole picture
+- A Quick Review of JS Event Loop and the whole picture --

 - Promise: The CORE
+--

 - Generator: Mimic the sync world
+--

 - Async/await: The fanciness

+---

 # Event Looooooooooooop